bigsk1/bigsk1.github.io/_posts/2024-01-22-Docker-Dev-Container.md

 - Using linux or Windows with Nvidia RTX GPU and want a dev enviroment
 - Install projects like Stable Diffusion, ComfyUI, Oobabooga Text Gen Webui or other GPU required local LLM in isolation
-- Looking to build using Python, Node.js and might want to be able to use your Nvidia GPU on projects and want an isolated enviroment, one that can be removed and another start quickly.
+- Looking to build using Python, Node.js and might want to be able to use your Nvidia GPU on projects and want an isolated enviroment, one that can be removed and another started quickly.
 - Music or Voice generation using GPU acceleration, like MusicGen, AudioGen, Bark or Whisper

 ## Works well with